virgesmith/demographyMicrosim/README.md

 Assuming you have already carried out the microsynthesis step above, we can project the population 10 years forward to 2021 using the following:
 ```
-> population2021 = microsimulate(basePopulation, 10)
+> population2021=microsimulate(basePopulation, 10)
 base population: 254096
 Projecting: T+1...done
-T+1 population 258274
+T+1 population 258258
-Total simulation time(s):  339.806096315384
+Overall simulation time(s):  483.934171915054
 Projecting: T+2...done
-T+2 population 262393
+T+2 population 262457
-Total simulation time(s):  680.060456752777
+Overall simulation time(s):  998.115595817566
 Projecting: T+3...done
-T+3 population 266528
+T+3 population 266636
+Overall simulation time(s):  1478.55320763588
+Projecting: T+4...done
+T+4 population 270776
+Overall simulation time(s):  1946.82198834419
+Projecting: T+5...done
+T+5 population 274769
+Overall simulation time(s):  2412.15490603447
+Projecting: T+6...done
+T+6 population 278822
+Overall simulation time(s):  2883.71858787537
+Projecting: T+7...done
+T+7 population 282631
+Overall simulation time(s):  3374.62547659874
+Projecting: T+8...done
+T+8 population 286393
+Overall simulation time(s):  3880.97138023376
+Projecting: T+9...done
+T+9 population 289969
+Overall simulation time(s):  4399.07802438736
+Projecting: T+10...done
+T+10 population 293492
-Total simulation time(s):  1029.03516221046
+Overall simulation time(s):  4919.74568200111
 ```
-The projection for 10 years will take approximately one hour, so it's definitely worth saving this population for later use:
+The projection for 10 years is may take well over an hour, so it's definitely worth saving this population for later use:
 ```
 > write.csv(population2021, "population2021.csv", row.names=FALSE)
 ```

-#### Visualisation
+#### Visualising the Results
 The package provides convenient functions for generating graphs.
-For example, to view the projected 2021 Bangladeshi population as a pyramid plot:
+For example, to reload the population projection and view the projected 2021 Bangladeshi population as a pyramid plot:
 ```
+> population2021 = as.data.table(read.csv("population2021.csv", stringsAsFactors = FALSE))
 > pyramid("BAN", population2021, "Bangladeshi - 2021 Projection")
 ```
+Which should look like this:

 ![](examples/BAN2021pyramid.png)

-_2021 Projected Bangladeshi population pyramid._
+_2021 Projected Bangladeshi population._

-The second file provides functionality for geographical visualisation file and requires MSOA shapefiles (provided).

-There is some example code that computes a diversity measure and overall population growth by MSOA for the 2011 and 2021 (projected) populations.
-This can be run:
+We can also now compute some statistics to help us understand the population and how it has evolved.

 ```
 > div = diversity(population2021)
+> grth = growth(basePopulation, population2021)
 ```
-And visualised by calling the function
+Either of which can be visualised on a map using the `map` function, e.g.
 ```
-> genMap(growth)
+> map(grth)
 ```
+Which results in

 ![](examples/growth2011_2021.png)
 ###### Map tiles by Carto, under CC BY 3.0.
 Data by OpenStreetMap, under ODbL
 _Map of projected population growth 2011-2021 (lower growth is blue and higher orange)._